-The force generation by the cytoskeleton is accounted for through the additional intraphase pressures in (16) and (17).
+The force generation by the cytoskeleton is accounted for through the additional intraphase pressures in Eqs.
+(16) and (17).
 Following Dembo and Harlow (1986), the two stresses included are the solvation stress and the contraction/swelling stress of the network.
 The solvation stress is the difference in the sol pressure and interphase pressure and it accounts for nonspecific interactions between the sol and the network.

 The network pressure includes the active contractile stresses generated by myosin as well as the osmotic swelling stress within the network.
-Through an appropriate change of variables (Dembo and Harlow, 1986; Oliver et al., 2005; King and Oliver, 2005), these stresses can be combined into a single effective pressure in the network equation, which we denote by ψ in addition to the pressure needed to enforce incompressibility.
+Through an appropriate change in variables (Dembo and Harlow, 1986; Oliver et al., 2005; King and Oliver, 2005), these stresses can be combined into a single effective pressure in the network equation, which we denote by ψ , in addition to the pressure needed to enforce incompressibility.

-It is often assumed that the cytosol is inviscid because interphase drag force dominates the viscous force in the sol.
-The viscosity of cytoplasm is much larger than that of water, and so the viscosity of the network is not ignored.
-With the assumptions of a viscous network, inviscid sol, and an additional effective network pressure, the two momentum equations (16)-(17) are where σ_n^v represents the viscous stress in the network.
+It is often assumed that the cytosol is inviscid because the interphase drag force dominates the viscous force in the sol.
+The viscosity of cytoplasm is much larger than that of water and so the viscosity of the network is not ignored.
+With the assumptions of a viscous network, inviscid sol, and an additional effective network pressure, the two momentum Eqs.
+(16) and (17) are where σ_n^{ν} represents the viscous stress in the network.
 The first equation is a generalization of Darcy's law for flow through a porous medium.
 This system can be interpreted as flow through a porous medium in which the porous medium itself is flowing.

-$$-\phi{\rm s}\nabla p - \xi \left(\boldsymbol{u}{\rm s} - \boldsymbol{u}{\rm n}\right) = 0 \tag{24}$$
+$$-\phi_s \nabla p - \xi(\boldsymbol{u}s - \boldsymbol{u}n) = 0, \qquad (24)$$

-$$\nabla \cdot (\phi{\rm n} \sigma{\rm n}^{\rm v}) - \phi{\rm n} \nabla p - \nabla (\phi{\rm n} \psi) - \xi (\boldsymbol{u}{\rm n} - \boldsymbol{u}{\rm s}) = 0, \qquad (25)$$
+$$\nabla \cdot (\phi_n \sigma_n^{\nu}) - \phi_n \nabla p - \nabla (\phi_n \psi) - \xi (\boldsymbol{u}n - \boldsymbol{u}s) = 0, \qquad (25)$$

 It is interesting to consider what behaviors the additional pressure produces without considering the specific form of this function.
 Let $\Psi = \phi_n \psi$.
 Consider the spatially homogeneous mixture with no flow.
 A linear stability analysis of this state reveals that the sign of $d\Psi/d\phi_n$ determines whether this rest state is stable.
-With no conversions between network and sol, the mixture is stable if $d\Psi/d\phi_n > 0$, but if $d\Psi/d\phi_n < 0$ the model predicts that the cytosol and cytoskeleton will phase separate (Alt and Dembo, 1999; Oliver et al., 2005).
-The intuition for this phase separation is that if an increase in the volume fraction causes a drop in pressure, then the network will tend to flow towards this region of increased volume fraction.
-The inclusion of the conversion between phases can stabilize the mixture if the time scale of the reaction rate is faster than the time scale of the phase separation.
+With no conversions between network and sol, the mixture is stable if $d\Psi/d\phi_n > 0$ but if $d\Psi/d\phi_n$ <0 the model predicts that the cytosol and cytoskeleton will phase separate (Alt and Dembo, 1999; Oliver et al., 2005).
+The intuition for this phase separation is that if an increase in the volume fraction causes a drop in pressure, then the network will tend to flow toward this region of increased volume fraction.
+The inclusion of the conversion between phases can stabilize the mixture if the time-scale of the reaction rate is faster than the time-scale of the phase separation.

-The tendency of the active pressure to produce spatial patterning is an interesting feature of the model which cannot be described if there is only a single incompressible velocity field.
-Some authors have argued that this active pressure has a 'cubic-like' profile as a function of the volume fraction (as in Figure 4(a)), so that low and high volume factions are stable with an intermediate range of unstable volume fractions in between (Alt and Dembo, 1999; Kuusela and Alt, 2009).
+The tendency of the active pressure to produce spatial patterning is an interesting feature of the model, which cannot be described if there is only a single incompressible velocity field.
+Some authors have argued that this active pressure has a "cubic-like" profile as a function of the volume fraction [as in Fig. 4(a)] so that low and high volume factions are stable with an intermediate range of unstable volume fractions in between (Alt and Dembo, 1999; Kuusela and Alt, 2009).
 This form of the network pressure is similar to what results from the classical Flory-Huggins theory of gel swelling (Doi and Edwards, 1986).